Combustible Dust Testing & Dust Explosion Analysis

 Varying concentrations of dust are dispersed into a 20L explosion vessel and exposed to a 2-kJ ignition source.
 Piezoelectric transducers then monitor the vessel’s atmosphere for ignition in the form of pressure rise.

-Dust and powders that are found to be combustible (Group A) will present a flammable atmosphere when dispersed as a cloud.
+Dusts that are found to be combustible (Group A) will present a flammable atmosphere when dispersed as a cloud.
 If a sufficient ignition source is present then there are serious risk of hazardous situations arising.

 This can include combustible dust hazards, explosions or fires that may result in product loss and potential operator injury or fatality.
 Further testing is required to establish a suitable basis of safety for each process or operation of a combustible (Group A) dust and/or powder.

-Dust particles that are found to be non-combustible (Group B) will not present a flammable atmosphere when suspended in air as a cloud.
-As a result, dust and powders that are found to be Group B are not subject to the conditions stipulated in explosive atmosphere legislation DSEAR (Dangerous Substances and Explosive Atmospheres Regulations) or ATEX (Atmosphere Explosive) in regard to dust cloud explosion hazards*.
+As a result, dusts that are found to be Group B are not subject to the conditions stipulated in explosive atmosphere legislation.
+Get in touch to learn how our engineering consultants can support you with DSEAR risk assessments (Dangerous Substances and Explosive Atmospheres Regulations) or ATEX compliance assessments (Atmosphere Explosive) in regard to dust cloud explosion hazards*.

 This screening approach can save the need to conduct further dust explosion dispersive testing to establish a suitable basis of safety for processing the substance.

 * Ignition of a dust layer or bulk deposits through thermal decomposition may still present a risk and further dust testing should be considered.
-Discover more about our Air Over Layer, Bulk Powder (Diffusion Cell), Aerated Cell and LIT tests.

-The Minimum Ignition Energy (MIE) test is conducted to determine the lowest spark energy that can ignite a powder when dispersed in the air as a dust cloud.
+The Minimum Ignition Energy (MIE) test is conducted to determine the lowest spark energy that can ignite a dust when dispersed in the air as a dust cloud.
 A purely capacitive generated spark is used to assess electrostatic discharges (brush, spark, transitional/propagating brush discharges).

 An inductively generated spark is selected for mechanical (friction, impact and grinding) or electrical (wire short, electrical contact) spark incendivity analysis.

 Working through a range of dust powder concentrations, potentially combustible dust is dispersed into a 1.2L litre glass vessel using dry compressed air.
 These momentarily suspended dust particles/clouds are then exposed to sparks of known energy for a selected duration.
-Energy is then lowered, while dust powder concentration and time delay are varied until the minimum ignition energy is established.
+Energy is then lowered, while the dust concentration and time delay are varied until the minimum ignition energy is established.

 Minimum ignition energy data is typically used to define the minimum spark energy needed to ignite a cloud of combustible process material in the working environment.
 MIE is one of three core tests where ‘Avoidance of Ignition Sources’ is the ‘basis of safety’ for an operation.
-This approach tests combustible dust or powders to determine how sensitive they are to ignition sources such as electrostatic discharge, mechanical & electrical sparks and even a hot work surface area.
+This approach tests combustible dusts to determine how sensitive they are to ignition sources such as electrostatic discharge, mechanical & electrical sparks and even a hot work surface area.

 The basis of safety is often used when charging vessels from sacks, IBCs or FIBCs, pneumatic conveying, milling and tabletting operations.
 Combustible dust that can create a flammable atmosphere is found to be insensitive to ignition and therefore, it is easy, practical and cost-effective to ensure that an ignition source capable of initiating a dust explosion is not present.

-A sub-group of ‘Avoidance of Ignition Sources’ are the electrostatic properties of products and materials used in process environments.
+A subgroup of ‘Avoidance of Ignition Sources’ are the electrostatic properties of products and materials used in process environments.
 This includes the electrostatic properties of materials being processed, electrostatic properties of containers and/or Personal Protection Equipment (PPE).
 This is particularly important where the process equipment or materials are found to be very sensitive to ignition.

 The MIT test is one of three core tests used to access combustible dust ignition sensitivity.
 It is generally used when the avoidance of ignition sources is the ‘basis of safety’.
 Minimum ignition temperature test data is required for defining the maximum operating temperature for electrical and non-electrical equipment used in areas where test material is present.